is2ei/opn-ooo-challenge-react/README.md

 $ yarn client
 ```

-Finally, you can access to the app via http://localhost:3000/ :tada:
+Finally, you can access the app via http://localhost:3000/ :tada:

 ## Running lint